colussim/ImportHPUXPrinter/README.md

 * [Go language installed](https://go.dev/) on Linux server
 * Git installed on Linux server

+The repository contains the following files:
+* HPUX/CreateListPrinter.sh : script to capture physical and logical printers under HP-UX
+* src/SetPrinter.go : source of the go script
+* SetPrinter : binary of the go script
+* config.json : configuration file of the script
+* template.sh: backend template file

 ## Initial setup

 Clone the repository :